-BWXT NEC places great importance on its relationships with local Indigenous communities, government, and residents in the communities in which it operates and works to ensure there is open communication and awareness of BWXT NEC's operating activities.
-The public information program defines the process for providing information about BWXT NEC operations.
+BWXT NEC places great importance on its relationships with Indigenous communities, government, and residents in the community and works to ensure there is open communication and awareness of BWXT NEC's operating activities.
+The Public Information & Disclosure Program defines the process for providing information about BWXT NEC operations.
 The Community Liaison Committee (CLC), whose mandate is to provide a forum for a cross-section of neighbours and other community stakeholders to share information and ideas, continued to meet regularly.
+In 2024, a Communications Specialist was hired to support the program with a focus on the Toronto facility.
+Additionally, more in-person meetings, tours and events were held to allow for increased two-way dialogue and feedback.